 Since 2000 he has been an active participant at several protests within the Global Justice Movement and at most of the gatherings of the World Social Forum.
 Additionally, he was one of the initiators of the Academic Conference Blockades 2007 at the Trident nuclear submarine base in Faslane, Scotland.
 During two blockades more than 50 academics from different countries and varied scientific disciplines blockaded the entrance of the nuclear base, while they conducted a typical academic conference, read out their research papers, and held discussions with students.
 Both blockades ended with police arrests.

 Vinthagen became a member of the Council of War Resisters’ International (WRI) in 2010.
 He is one of the initiators of the Swedish Ship to Gaza, a coalition member of the Freedom Flotilla.
 In May, 2010 the Flotilla tried to break the siege of Gaza with several ships bringing hundreds of humanitarian workers and desperately needed aid to the politically created humanitarian crisis in Gaza.
 When the Israeli military killed ten of the participants and wounded several others, the action became wide-spread international news.
 The world-renowned journalist John Pilger says “The Freedom Flotilla is one of the most important direct actions of my lifetime”.
 Vinthagen was subsequently responsible for the nonviolent action trainings of the Flotilla in 2011 and 2012.
 Among those seized by the Israeli military in international waters in October 2012, he was subsequently jailed and deported from Israel.
+2016 Vinthagen took part in the mass-action Ende Gelände in Germany, when 4 000 activists closed down one of the largest coal mines in Europe for two full days, by occupying the coal fields, machines and train-tracks.

 View video of talk on 3/31/17 at UMass Amherst: